 And, over B♭ major 7, we can play B♭ Ionian (the first mode of the major scale).

 Using these musical modes will help you play the chord tones, or the particular notes that outline the chords.
-For many people, this is an essential part of jazz improvisation.
+For jazz pianists, this is an essential part of improvisation.

 Using the pentatonic scales